TYC Leadership Team 2017-18

 Lilly is a recent graduate of McGill University and works in Digital Consulting at Accenture.
 Capitalizing on the plethora of community service opportunities offered by the Corporate Citizenship program at her firm, Lilly volunteered for various organizations in Toronto including Ladies Learning Code and TREC Education, where she travelled to different neighbourhoods and connected with youths of diverse socioeconomic backgrounds.
 As a mentor, she worked closely with youths in Toronto to help them develop their careers and the necessary skillsets they need to succeed in the modern employment landscape.
 In the process, she realized the importance of youth empowerment and its far-reaching implications in safeguarding the nation’s long-term economic prosperity and overall wellbeing.
 Since then, she has vowed to become a community builder at the forefront of civic engagement advocating for youth interests.

-Formerly a councillor on the McGill University student union representing the Faculty of Engineering and currently a project manager interacting with global stakeholders, Lilly has ample experience in relationship management.
 As the Director of Council Relations, she seeks to forge an alliance with the City Council to tackle the city's core issues and to engage Toronto's youths to weave their narratives into the policy decisions at City Hall.